mixaverros88/devTicketsWeb/README.md

 ## WebApplication with Ticket Reservation System for Developer Events
-A Web Application using RestFul API , Spring Back End and Angular 5 Front end.
+A Web Application using RestFul API , Spring Back End and Angular 5 Front end

 ## Additional Information